Are you an author based in east-central Canada?

 If you’re interested in working with the team at Biblioasis, they first strongly urge interested authors to review their detailed submission guidelines, found here.
 They are currently open to submissions and prefer to have submissions delivered to them via email to save paper.
 If you have general questions, you can also contact them via email.
 Due to the high volume of submissions that they receive, they ask that you allow up to several months to hear back before following up on your submission.

 With a special interest in publishing innovative fiction, poetry, film and drama, and select nonfiction works, Coach House Books has been in the publishing industry since 1965.
 They’ve published titles like “The Embalmer” by Anne-Renée Caillé and “The Supreme Orchestra” by David Turgeon.
-They do not publish children’s books, cookbooks, fantasy, historical romances, memoirs, mysteries, science fiction, or self-help books.
+They do not publish cookbooks, children’s books, historical romances, fantasy, self-help books, memoirs, mysteries, or science fiction.

 They are currently open for submissions, but note that they only publish Canadian authors.
 As a Canadian-owned independent publishing company, the team at Coach House Books strongly believes in promoting and helping fellow Canadian writers.
 They ask that you review their submissions guidelines before proceeding.
 You can send your submission via email.